exadel-inc/esl/src/modules/esl-event-listener/README.md

 }, onResizeDebounced);
 ```

-The sample above allows you to reuse debounced by 250 seconds version of the window,
+The sample above allows you to reuse debounced by 250 milliseconds version of the window,
 to receive fewer `resize` events
 (same as any other event types observed on debounced window version)